mozilla/glean/docs/user/debugging/android.md

 In the above:

 - `[applicationId]` is the product's application id as defined in the manifest file and/or build script.
-For the Glean sample application, this is `org.mozilla.samples.glean` for a release build and `org.mozilla.samples.glean.debug` for a debug build.
+For the Glean sample application, this is `org.mozilla.samples.gleancore` for a release build and `org.mozilla.samples.gleancore.debug` for a debug build.

 - `[extra keys]` is a list of extra keys to be passed to the debug activity.
 See the [documentation](https://developer.android.com/studio/command-line/adb#IntentSpec) for the command line switches used to pass the extra keys.
   These are the currently supported keys: